andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 The data model (document) is separated from the control, allowing for greater flexibility.  **EditableRichTextModel** is a default model for RichTextArea, **CodeTextModel** is a default model for CodeArea.

-The following diagram illustrates the logical relationship between important classes:
+The following diagram illustrates the logical relationships between important classes:

 ```
 RichTextArea                   control